Eshco93/dxlAPRS-SHUE/README.md

 # dxlAPRS SondeHub Uploader Extension
 xfce4-terminal --minimize --title dxlAPRS-SHUE -e 'bash -c "python dxlAPRS-SHUE.py -i 3 -j 3 -t 0 -a 127.0.0.1 -p 18001 -d /home/pi/dxlAPRS-SHUE/log -s 0 -w 0 -z 0 -k 1 -q 20 -f 200 -c S0MECALL -l 48.06339,11.52943,5 -v "1/4 wave monopole" -u someones@mail.com -g 6 -r 30 -o 20 -e 5"' &
 ```
-### 8. Adding the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to your stop script
+### 8. Adding dxlAPRS-SHUE to your stop script
-If you added the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to your startup script as explained in section [7.](https://github.com/Eshco93/dxlAPRS-SHUE#7-adding-the-dxlaprs-sondehub-uploader-extension-to-your-start-script), you'll also want to add it to your stop script in order to stop it together with all the individual tools of the [dxlAPRS toolchain](https://github.com/oe5hpm/dxlAPRS).
-The stop script goes by the name `sondestop.sh` and can be found inside your [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) folder.
+If you added dxlAPRS-SHUE to your startup script as explained in section [7.](https://github.com/Eshco93/dxlAPRS-SHUE#7-adding-the-dxlaprs-sondehub-uploader-extension-to-your-start-script), you'll also want to add it to your stop script in order to stop it together with all the individual tools of the dxlAPRS toolchain.
+The stop script goes by the name `sondestop.sh` and can be found inside your dxlAPRS folder.

-In order to add the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to your stop script, just add `dxlAPRS-SHUE` to the end of the line in the stop script.
-This is what the stop script will look like after adding the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE).
+In order to add dxlAPRS-SHUE to your stop script, just add `dxlAPRS-SHUE` to the end of the line in the stop script.
+This is what the stop script will look like after adding dxlAPRS-SHUE.
 ```
 #!/bin/bash
 # Beenden aller dxlAPRS Tools